Best Practices for Setting Up Shop in Your Garage

 Other factors may rise that can affect your printing like the temperature and humidity within the garage.
 Inks and chemicals are sensitive to these factors.
 You can do something to avoid running into any problems.

 It's winter, and your garage is freezing.
-When your shop is too cold, you can shock coated screens, meaning they may not be able to be exposed.
+When your shop is too cold, you can shock-coated screens, meaning they may not be able to be exposed.
 Inks become stiff.
 Chemicals and inks can freeze, cloud, congeal, or separate, which means they're no good to use.
 To save your products, keep them in a temperature-controlled environment.
 You can also put a space heater in your garage, it will help out a lot.

 It's summer, and your garage is hot.
 Inks become lumpy.
 Chemicals can denature, now useless.
 Water-based inks are now a nightmare to print with.
 With water-based inks, keep a spray bottle near your press.
 Every few shirts, mist the top of the flooded screen.
 For the other chemicals and inks, keep them in a temperature-controlled environment.
 Make sure you and your ink stay hydrated.

-Not only is it hot, it's humid in here.
+Not only is it hot, but it's also humid here.
 Well, at least your water-based inks love this situation.
 Coated screens, not so much.
 They might bubble and look off if they're trying to dry in a moist environment.
 Combat this issue by investing in a dehumidifier or an AC unit.